Expand source code

 Inherited members

-class HSDecisionTreeCCPRegressorCV (estimator_: sklearn.base.BaseEstimator, reg_param_list: List[float] = [0.1, 1, 10, 50, 100, 500], desired_complexity: int = 1, cv: int = 3, scoring=None, *args, **kwargs)
+class HSDecisionTreeCCPRegressorCV (estimator_: sklearn.base.BaseEstimator, reg_param_list: List[float] = [0.1, 1, 10, 50, 100, 500], desired_complexity: int = 1, cv: int = 3, scoring=None, *args, **kwargs)-

 Read more in the :ref:

-User Guide <rolling_your_own_estimator>
+User Guide <rolling_your_own_estimator>.Examples

->>> import numpy as np >>> from sklearn.base import BaseEstimator >>> class MyEstimator(BaseEstimator): ... def __init__(self, *, param=1): ... self.param = param ... def fit(self, X, y=None): ... self.is_fitted_ = True ... return self ... def predict(self, X): ... return np.full(shape=X.shape[0], fill_value=self.param) >>> estimator = MyEstimator(param=2) >>> estimator.get_params() {'param': 2} >>> X = np.array([[1, 2], [2, 3], [3, 4]]) >>> y = np.array([1, 0, 1]) >>> estimator.fit(X, y).predict(X) array([2, 2, 2]) >>> estimator.set_params(param=3).fit(X, y).predict(X) array([3, 3, 3])
+>>> import numpy as np >>> from sklearn.base import BaseEstimator, RegressorMixin >>> # Mixin classes should always be on the left-hand side for a correct MRO >>> class MyEstimator(RegressorMixin, BaseEstimator): ... def __init__(self, *, param=1): ... self.param = param ... def fit(self, X, y=None): ... self.is_fitted_ = True ... return self ... def predict(self, X): ... return np.full(shape=X.shape[0], fill_value=self.param) >>> estimator = MyEstimator(param=0) >>> X = np.array([[1, 2], [2, 3], [3, 4]]) >>> y = np.array([-1, 0, 1]) >>> estimator.fit(X, y).predict(X) array([0, 0, 0]) >>> estimator.score(X, y) 0.0Expand source code

-class HSDecisionTreeCCPRegressorCV(HSTreeRegressor): def __init__(self, estimator_: BaseEstimator, reg_param_list: List[float] = [0.1, 1, 10, 50, 100, 500], desired_complexity: int = 1, cv: int = 3, scoring=None, *args, **kwargs): super().__init__(estimator_=estimator_, reg_param=None) self.reg_param_list = np.array(reg_param_list) self.cv = cv self.scoring = scoring self.desired_complexity = desired_complexity def fit(self, X, y, sample_weight=None, *args, **kwargs): m = DecisionTreeCCPRegressor(self.estimator_, desired_complexity=self.desired_complexity) m.fit(X, y, sample_weight, *args, **kwargs) self.scores_ = [] for reg_param in self.reg_param_list: est = HSTreeRegressor(deepcopy(m.estimator_), reg_param) cv_scores = cross_val_score(est, X, y, cv=self.cv, scoring=self.scoring) self.scores_.append(np.mean(cv_scores)) self.reg_param = self.reg_param_list[np.argmax(self.scores_)] super().fit(X=X, y=y)
+class HSDecisionTreeCCPRegressorCV(HSTreeRegressor): def __init__(self, estimator_: BaseEstimator, reg_param_list: List[float] = [0.1, 1, 10, 50, 100, 500], desired_complexity: int = 1, cv: int = 3, scoring=None, *args, **kwargs): super().__init__(estimator_=estimator_, reg_param=None) self.reg_param_list = np.array(reg_param_list) self.cv = cv self.scoring = scoring self.desired_complexity = desired_complexity def fit(self, X, y, sample_weight=None, *args, **kwargs): m = DecisionTreeCCPRegressor(self.estimator_, desired_complexity=self.desired_complexity) m.fit(X, y, sample_weight, *args, **kwargs) self.scores_ = [] for reg_param in self.reg_param_list: est = HSTreeRegressor(deepcopy(m.estimator_), reg_param) cv_scores = cross_val_score(est, X, y, cv=self.cv, scoring=self.scoring) self.scores_.append(np.mean(cv_scores)) self.reg_param = self.reg_param_list[np.argmax(self.scores_)] super().fit(X=X, y=y)Ancestors

 - HSTreeRegressor